unfav-yogi/law-s-with-game-s/README.md

 ## How can I deploy this project?

 Netlify
 GitHub Pages

 Example (Netlify):

-Push project to GitHub
+1.Push project to GitHub

-Connect the repository to Netlify
+2.Connect the repository to Netlify

-Deploy automatically
+3.Deploy automatically